When normal uninstall or disable is not available for an app, we DO have a bigger axe for trimming devices, even un-rooted ones

 In Settings, Developer Options, set the USB-debugging mode TEMPORARILY to ON – remember to set to OFF again afterwards!!

-On the PC find ADB.EXE (if not installed, it can be fetches from multiple sites – be sure to find a trustworthy one)
+On the PC find ADB.EXE (if not installed, it can be fetches officially here – be sure to fetch from a trustworthy site)

 Open a CMD-box (no special privileges needed on the PC-side) and go to the suitable directory.